Air Force Junior Reserve Officer Training Corps: Extracurricular activities

 AFJROTC requires that cadets wear the uniform, participate in academics, and participate in physical fitness.
 Cadets do not have to participate in extra-curricular activities, however they are encouraged in order to advance in leadership positions and develop esprit de corps.
-Extra-curricular activities consist of regulation armed drill teams, regulation unarmed drill teams, exhibition armed drill teams, exhibition unarmed drill teams, cyber patriot (instruction on how to defend against cyber hacking), flag detail, color guard, and raider teams (team that competes in various physical events).
+Extra-curricular activities consist of regulation armed drill teams, regulation unarmed drill teams, exhibition armed drill teams, exhibition unarmed drill teams, the Junior Leadership Academic Bowl (JLAB), cyber patriot (instruction on how to defend against cyber hacking), flag detail, color guard, and raider teams (team that competes in various physical events).
 All of these teams compete against other JROTC units, and these competitions are sponsored by high schools, the JROTC units themselves, and occasionally Air Force collaborations.
 The AFA (Air Force Association) is the most notable sponsor of AFJROTC events, and is most famous for hosting drill team meets.
 In addition to teams, there are many field trips and camps that are available to cadets to get involved in their respective corps.
 Examples of some of these field trips offered to cadets include aerospace museum visits, KC-135 refueling aircraft trips, and week-long military camps at institutes across the nation such as The Citadel, the United States Air Force Academy, VMI, and Norwich University.